pittgoose/facebook-group-anon/README.md

     1. Enter the email addresses of the moderators who would like to get notified when a new post is submitted.
 Each of these people will get an email whenever someone submits a post.
 1. Leave this script open, and proceed to...

-### 5: Create a form where admins can moderate submissions
+### 5: Create 2 forms where admins can moderate submissions
-1. Add a new form called 'Moderator Post Submission Form'.
-This form MUST be kept private.
-It is technically a publicly accessible link, but should be kept to moderator use only.
+1. Add a new form called 'Moderator Post Submission Form' and another form called 'Moderator Post Deletion Form'.
+These forms MUST be kept private.
+They are technically publicly accessible links, but should be kept to moderator use only.
+1. For both of these forms:
     1. Add a single "Checkboxes" field and don't give it any values.
-Call it whatever you'd like (I used "Posts waiting for moderation").
+Call it whatever you'd like (I used "Posts waiting for moderation/deletion").
+    1. Click on the preview (eye icon) button at the top right in order to see the finished form.
-1. At the top right corner of the form, to the right of the "Send" button, click on the vertical three dots, and select "Script editor".
+    1. Here's a bit of a tricky part: right click on the title of the question and click 'Inspect Element'.
+    1. Search the source of the page for 'data-item-id'.
+Hang onto the number next to this value as you will need it in the next section.
+This is the postsCheckboxItD.
+    1. Back in the form editor tab, look in the URL and grab the Form ID.
+It is in between `d/` and `/edit` (ex: `https://docs.google.com/forms/d/[your-id-is-this]/edit`).

+### 6: Create a script to populate the moderator form
+1. In the Data Storage spreadsheet, click the Tools menu and choose the Script editor.
+1. Replace all of the code in the Code.gs file with the code found in `google-scripts/populate-admin-form.js`.
+1. For each of the forms in step 5, fill in the corresponding values in lines 2-3 and 5-6 of this script.
+1. Save the script.
+1. Click Edit > Current Project Triggers
+1. Add 2 new triggers:
+    1. Time-driven, Minutes timer, Every minute
+    1. From spreadsheet, On change
+1. Save these, and you will be asked to grant the script access to several google services.
+Accept all of them.

+### 7: Go back and finish up the user submission form
+1. Back in the script editor for the Anon Post Submission Form, fill in the value on line 4 for `moderatorFormId` with the form ID you got in step 5.2.v.
+1. Add a new trigger:
+    1. From form, On form submit
+1. Save the trigger, and you will be asked to grant the script access to several google services.
+Accept all of them.

+### 8: Create a script attached to the Admin Submission form to post submission to the Facebook Group

+### 9: Create a script attached to the Admin Deletion form to delete submissions from the queue